xatkit-bot-platform/xatkit-examples/README.md

-# xatkit-examples
+# Xatkit Examples
 Example Bots built with the Xatkit framework

 ## Installation

-The bots in this repository require the [latest version of Xatkit](https://github.com/xatkit-bot-platform/xatkit/wiki/Installation), unless stated explicitly in the bot directory's README.
+The bots in this repository require the [latest version of Xatkit](https://github.com/xatkit-bot-platform/xatkit-releases), unless stated explicitly in the bot directory's README.
 Installing the Eclipse plugins is not required to execute the bot, but is needed to open/edit their execution models and intent libraries.

 ## Running a Bot Example